armadaproject/armada/README.md

 - **No job queue** — Kubernetes has no concept of ordering.
 Jobs compete for resources with no fairness guarantees.
 Armada adds a proper queue with priority, fair-share, and rate limiting.
 - **No multi-cluster coordination** — Each Kubernetes cluster is an island.
 Armada routes jobs across as many clusters as you need from a single API.
-- **No gang scheduling** — Distributed jobs that need all workers to start simultaneously (MPI, PyTorch, Spark) have no atomic startup guarantee in vanilla Kubernetes.
-Armada either starts the whole group or holds it.
+- **Fine grained gang-scheduling** — Distributed jobs that need all workers to start together (MPI, PyTorch, Spark) are either fully scheduled or held in queue.
+Armada's implementation is battle-tested at scale with deep fairness and preemption integration.
 - **No fairness across teams** — One team can starve everyone else.
 Armada enforces fair-share scheduling so heavy users don't permanently dominate shared infrastructure.

 Armada is used in production at [G-Research](https://www.gresearch.co.uk/) since 2020, processing **millions of batch jobs per day** across tens of thousands of nodes.